netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

-This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN) such as SCION
+This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN).
-{{SCION-CP}}, {{SCION-DP}}.
-PANs may provide a selection 100s of paths between endpoint, including detailed path information to make an informed selection.
+PANs may provide 100s of paths between endpoint, including detailed path metadata that facilitates an informed selection.
-This offers opportunities for new or improved algorithms, such as for path selection or congestion control.
+This offers opportunities for new or improved algorithms for multipath networking.

-The guidelines in this document mostly concern algorithms for path selecxtion.
+This document discusses mostly algorithms for path selection.
 However, it also comments on congestion control and load distribution (scheduling), as well as general considerations for API design and applications that use multipath QUIC over SCION.

 **TODO**

-- Remove SCION from abstract
 - start writing sections on "Path Selection"
 - Section on QUIC-specific advantages.